 Chris Sanchez, P.G., oversees projects associated with ground and surface water supplies, water rights, water supply, well design and construction, and investigations of ground and surface water hydrology.
-He has provided expert testimony for civil and water court proceedings and State hearings.
+He has provided expert testimony for civil and water court proceedings and State and County hearings.

 Chris earned a Bachelors degree in Geology with distinction from Colorado College and has completed graduate course work at the Colorado School of Mines and the University of Colorado, Denver.
 He is a registered Professional Geologist in the States of Wyoming and Utah.